Timothy J. Corbett: Early life

 Timothy Corbett was born on June 10, 1858, in Mendota, Minnesota, and raised in Minneapolis.
-He was privately educated by Father James McGolrick, who sent him to study at the lower seminary of Meximieux in France in 1876.
+He was privately educated by Reverend James McGolrick, who sent him to study at the lower seminary of Meximieux in France in 1876.
 In 1880, Corbett enrolled at the Grand Seminary of Montreal in Montreal, Quebec.
 He completed his studies at St. John's Seminary in Boston, Massachusetts.